-RWI protects the insured party against financial losses resulting from unknown breaches by a seller or target of their representations and warranties (including litigation costs) in a transaction agreement.
+Ralph Perez RWI protects the insured party against financial losses resulting from unknown breaches by a seller or target of their representations and warranties (including litigation costs) in a transaction agreement.
 As with other novel legal and financial risk allocation structures and solutions that have been introduced in Latin America, RWI policies first took root elsewhere.

 In the U.S., RWI has been around since the late 1990s and gained meaningful traction in 2011.
-RWI policies written by finance and insurance company AIG between that year and 2016 (the last year covered by AIG's most recent RWI report) represented a significantly larger pool of transactions than the period prior to 2011.
-Global demand for RWI policies also has more than tripled since that year, according to reinsurance company Munich Re.
+RWI policies written by finance and insurance company American International Group Inc., or AIG, between that year and 2016 (the last year covered by AIG's most recent RWI report) represented a significantly larger pool of transactions than the period prior to 2011.
+Global demand for RWI policies also has more than tripled since that year, according to reinsurance company Munich Re Group.
 Latin America deal-makers have been paying close attention to this evolution.
 According to insurance brokerage and risk management services firm Arthur J. Gallagher & Co., AIG has noted at seminars that it alone has paid more than \$100 million in claims.